 Cameron Hardesty: Yes, it certainly has changed enormously since we first spoke.
 Our team is holding up well, and it’s been pretty remarkable to see how quickly our partners at the farms have been able to adapt, try new things, and support us in so many ways.
 Since 75% of our revenue for the spring has been postponed to summer, fall, or 2021, and we found ourselves with every weekend free all of a sudden, we quickly pivoted to start selling DIY, arrange-at-home flower kits directly from our farm partners.
 There’s a real sense of needing to take care of yourself at the same time as you’re staying home, and I think our Poppy At Home kits tapped into something deep within people—folks have responded incredibly positively to the idea of learning a new skill and bringing nature indoors during this time.

-As events have been postponed due to the coronavirus, we’ve seen the rise of the at-home wedding, with the big celebration to come later.
+As events have been postponed due to the coronavirus, we’ve seen the rise of the micro wedding.
 What has it been like for you to witness couples’ resilience?
 How can they still incorporate flowers into their special day?

 We’ve said it over and over again internally at Poppy, but—love will always win, and it will always find a way.
 My heart goes out to couples who have had to make the difficult decision to postpone their weddings, but I have loved to see couples, including some of ours, opt for a micro wedding because they just don’t want to wait to make it official.
 One of our brides was scheduled to have her wedding mid-March, and postponed with only a week before her wedding—this was right in the middle of the chaos at the start.
 They went ahead and got married in a private ceremony with family only, and she asked us to make her a bouquet.
 That inspired our “Micro Wedding Package”—a bridal bouquet and one boutonniere, for other couples who find themselves in the same position.